Beneath Hill 60

 Beneath Hill 60 is a 2010 Australian war film directed by Jeremy Sims (credited as Jeremy Hartley Sims) and written by David Roach.
+Based on the 2011 upcoming book Beneath Hill 60: The Extraordinary True Story of the Secret War Being Waged Beneath the Trenches of the Western Front by Will Davies.

 Set during World War I, the film tells the story of the 1st Australian Tunnelling Company's efforts in mining underneath Hill 60 in the Ypres Salient on the Western Front.
 During the war, a series of mines filled with explosive charges were placed beneath German lines to aid the advance of British troops.
 The screenplay is based on an account of the ordeal written by Captain Oliver Woodward, who is portrayed by Brendan Cowell in the film.

 Beneath Hill 60 was released in Australia on 15 April 2010.
-In July 2009, it was reported that there were plans to have the film showcased at the 2010 Cannes Film Festival.
+In July 2009, it was reported that there were plans to have the film showcased at the 2010 Cannes Film Festival but, ultimately, it was not included in the official competition or any other section in the festival.

 Plot

 As seen in flashbacks that occur throughout the film, Oliver Woodward is an Australian miner supplying copper for the war effort.
 He falls in love with Marjorie Waddell, a young woman ten years his junior.
 However, he is under constant pressure to enlist, especially from Waddell's father.
 He has the opportunity to do so when the British Army forms the 1st Australian Tunnelling Company to supplement the Royal Engineers; Woodward is commissioned to lead the unit.

 In May 1916, near Armentières, France, 30 feet below the Western Front, Woodward meets Frank Tiffin, a young Australian soldier who is suffering from shell shock.
 Woodward reassigns Tom Dwyer and Norman Morris to relieve Tiffin.
 Two German tunnelers break through into the tunnel.
 Morris and Dwyer dispatch both of them, but Dwyer is killed when a German explosive goes off, bringing down the tunnel on top of them; Morris is rescued by the other sappers.

 Woodward is later tasked with destroying the Red House, a fortified German position raining enfilade fire down upon the frontmost section of the British trenches.
 Although Woodward initially proposed tunneling beneath the Red House, his commanding officer, Colonel Wilson Rutledge, insisted that it be done by dawn.
 Along with Corporal Bill Fraser and Morris, Woodward crosses No Man's Land.
 They manage to reach the Red House and plant explosives underneath it.
 However, as they make their way back to the British lines, they discover that the reel of cable is too short, so Morris runs ahead to retrieve the exploder.
 While they wait, they discover mortally wounded Lieutenant Robert Clayton, who had been ordered to cut a gap in the wire obstacle for them.
 Morris arrives with the exploder and they destroy the Red House.
-After they destroyed the house, Clayton died of his wounds.
+After they destroy the house, Clayton dies of his wounds.